Jdriscoll1993/MicLocker_FrontEnd_Capstone/README.md

 ### Final Result:

-**"Mic Locker" is an organizational application for collectors of musical and professional audio equipment featuring social features for user connectivity**
+**"Mic Locker" is an organizational application for collectors of musical and professional audio equipment featuring social aspects for user connectivity**

 > Users may register an account and upload a personal profile image upon registering which is stored in Firebase